-Less than two years ago, the Court "return[ed] the issue of abortion to the people's elected representatives."
-Dobbs v.
-Jackson Women's Health Org., 597 U.S. 215, 232 (2022).
+In Dobbs v.
+Jackson Women's Health Org., 597 U.S. 215, 232 (2022), the Supreme Court "return[ed] the issue of abortion to the people's elected representatives."
 In many States, including Idaho, the people's elected representatives have voted to protect prenatal life by prohibiting most abortions, exercising States' traditional authority to regulate public health and welfare within their borders.
+In this case, however, the United States attempted an end run around Dobbs by obtaining a federal injunction that prevents hospitals receiving Medicaid and Medicare funds from complying with Idaho's abortion regulations.

-The United States has attempted an end run around this Court's decision in Dobbs by obtaining a federal injunction that prevents hospitals receiving Medicaid and Medicare funds from complying with Idaho's abortion regulations.
 More remarkable still, the United States is attempting to prevent private compliance with Idaho law through legislation, the Emergency Medical Treatment and Labor Act (EMTALA), 42 U.S.C. § 1395dd, enacted under the Spending Clause.
-Its position entails that the federal government can pay private entities to disregard state laws, even in traditional areas of state concern.
+Its position means that the federal government can pay "private parties" to disregard state laws in traditional areas of state concern, Moyle v.
+United States, 144 S. Ct.